The Curriculum at St Andrew’s CE Primary School

 Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.

 The school follows the National Curriculum for children in Years 1 – 6 and the Early Years Foundation Stage Guidance for children in the EYFS.
+We use an online resource, Cornerstones, to support our curriculum planning on a rolling programme.

 ‘Embracing life through inspiring learning’